netarchivesuite/netsearch/README.md

   * 5+ TB SSH storage for the index location and tika-temp folder.
 When optimizing the index, it can teoretically grow to three times the size.
 Also the Tika-temp folder can grow to 500MB when building a 1 TB index.
 So if you are building a 1 TB index you need at least 4 TB device space.

 2. Solr-Cluster server(s)
  * Runs a zookeeper ensemble (3 zookeeper instances) and a SolrCloud cluster.
-The SolrCloud have a solr master and a number of shards.
+The SolrCloud setup has a solr master(also a shard) and a number of solr servers (shards).
 Each solr-instance runs a index stored on a seperated SSD disc.
 If you are not using SSD disc the performance will suffer by a factor 10+.
 Each shard only consist of a single server, but using replica servers for a shard is a very easy to configure.
 You can run the zookeeper  ensemble on a difference machine to avoid single point of failure, but so far we have had no stability issues what so ever with SolrCloud and Zookeeper.
 When we are using 1 TB index and facetting on 6 fields, each Solr instance require a minimum of 8GB ram.
 Using 2 TB indexes probably require 12-16 GB ram for each Solr instance.